 Enable Messages in iCloud

-If you use Messages on more than one device, select this to store your messages in iCloud so that you can see the same text messages on all devices.
+Store your messages in iCloud so that you can see the same messages on all devices if you use Messages on more than one device.

 You can be reached for messages at

-Select the checkboxes next to the email addresses and phone numbers that other people can use to send you messages.
+Select the email addresses and phone numbers that other people can use to send you messages.
 You can update this list on the Apple ID account website.
 See the Apple Support article Add or remove your phone number in Messages or FaceTime.

 Send read receipts

-If you enable read receipts, people who send you messages see when you’ve read them.
+Turn on read receipts so that people who send you messages see when you’ve read them.